Pilot educational program will train stylists to spot signs of depression in their customers and refer them to local treatment and support services.

 People of all ages and racial and socioeconomic backgrounds suffer from depression — but it affects some groups more than others due to stigma, which hinders seeking treatment, limited access to care, and other barriers.

-According to a U.S. Department of Health and Human Services Office of Minority Health report, African Americans are 20 percent more likely than the general population to experience serious mental health conditions, including major depression.
+According to a U.S. Department of Health and Human Services Office of Minority Health report, African Americans are 20% more likely than the general population to experience serious mental health conditions, including major depression.

 “Women are the health CEO of the family,” said Margo Wade LaDrew, executive director and founder, Black BeautyShop Health Foundation.